 Apex 3 is ready to do it all

 Both expert reviewers and regular gym-goers agree that this Under Armour trainer offers a great balance of stability for lifting as well as responsive cushioning and flex for explosive exercises.

 Most of the credit for it goes to the renowned TriBase sole design.
 “I’m a big fan of all UA shoes that use the TriBase,” says one tester.
-And many more people can subscribe under this statement.
+And many more people can subscribe to this statement.
 The brand really nailed this approach to versatility which helps you feel stable and supported without losing the flex needed for the freedom of movement.

 Cushioning goodness of the HOVR midsole

 The HOVR is used in most workout trainers and running shoes from Under Armour, so it has gained a very positive reputation for its responsiveness.
 In the Apex 3, this foam has reached a surprising thickness for cross-training shoes (which generally tend to be more grounded).